DeepwaterExploration/legacydocs/docs/products/hdcam.md

 ### Temperature
 ![HDCam Temperature](https://cdn.shopify.com/s/files/1/0575/8785/9626/files/HDCam_Temperature_x200.jpg?)

-For long term operation, the camera may get hot (MAX Temp 70C).
+For long-term operation, the camera may get hot (MAX Temp 70C).
 This is normal and not a cause for concern.
 The processor has an auto thermal shut off if it does exceed normal operating temperatures.
 If you are designing a custom mount, it can not be manufactured with Polylactic acid (PLA) plastic as the heat from the camera will cause the plastic to weaken.
 Acrylonitrile butadiene styrene (ABS) is recommended instead.

 ### Sensor Affected by Incident Light